Phoenix Stem

 Phoenix STEM Logo

 These objectives are achieved by focusing on the strengths of our individual scholars, and on the strength of the supportive community we build.
-Throughout the two-week program, participants engage in a dynamic array of activities, including three comprehensive lectures and corresponding problem sets spanning disciplines such as Chemistry, Biology, Mathematics, Physics, and Computer Science.
-The program promotes collaborative learning experiences and offers guided tours of labs that may serve as hosts for incoming freshmen.
-In addition to academic immersion in the sciences, the "Discourse" component introduces HUM core expectations and modality, ensuring a well-rounded educational experience.
-Notably, the program features visiting lectures from distinguished professors from STEM disciplines, and insightful panels comprising both undergraduate and graduate students.
-It aims to instill a sense of community and inspiration among scholars, setting the stage for success as they transition into their college journey and beyond.
-Once the academic year kicks off, students will stay connected and actively participate with the Phoneix STEM team.
+Throughout the two-week program, participants engage in a dynamic array of activities, including comprehensive lectures and corresponding problem sets spanning disciplines such as Chemistry, Mathematics, Physics, Computer Science and Writing.
+The program supports both individual and collaborative learning experiences.
+Participants tour science labs that may serve as hosts for undergraduate student researchers.
+The program also features visiting lectures from distinguished professors from STEM disciplines, and insightful panels comprising both undergraduate students and university staff.
+Participants have the opportunity to visit with departmental representatives to learn about different degree programs, and to meet representatives of different offices to learn about student support services the university offers.
+Social activities are designed and facilitated by interns who are active members of the Phoenix STEM community of scholars.

 Dates: September 6th through September 21st, 2026.
 These are 2 weeks prior to orientation week.